datagrok-ai/public/libraries/compute-utils/composition-pipeline/README.md

 ## Composition pipeline goal

-A subclassing based customization is not very flexible and practically cannot be reused directly over serveral pipelines.
-Composition pipeline goal is to provide a way of easily building new piplines from existing ones.
-To achive this goal, composition pipeline configuration contains both steps and input/output links specifications.
-This allows to compose multiple pipline configrations in a single pipeline configuration, which in turn can be composed with additional pipeline configurations.
+A subclassing based customization is not very flexible and practically cannot be reused directly over several pipelines.
+Composition pipeline goal is to provide a way of easily building new pipelines from existing ones.
+To achieve this goal, composition pipeline configuration contains both steps and input/output links specifications.
+This allows to compose multiple pipeline configurations in a single pipeline configuration, which in turn can be composed with additional pipeline configurations.